 4. Include a specific due date.
 “Due upon receipt” can be ambiguous, while “payment due within 30 days of the bill date” clearly communicates your expectations.

-5. Institue late fees are a must-have.
+5. Institute late fees.
 Without them, your customers may put off payment until a time that’s convenient for them but not for you.

-6. Positive incentives for early payment give customers a good reason to pay sooner than they normally would.
+6. Offer positive incentives for early payment.
+Give customers a good reason to pay sooner than they normally would.
 An example might be a 1-2% discount for payments received within two weeks of the bill date.

 7. Sell your invoices.If your need for payment is especially urgent, you can sell your invoices for work already done to a factoring company.
 In exchange for a small fee, they’ll pay 90-99% of your original invoice amount upfront.
 This may be a good option if you typically have to wait 30, 60 or 90 days for payment of your invoices.